 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

-omega-3 fatty acids and L-arginine or injected under the skin.
+RNA appears to be safe for most people when taken along with omega-3 fatty acids and L-arginine or injected under the skin.
 Injections can cause itching, redness, and swelling at the injection site.

 Infant formulas that contain RNA or DNA also seem to be safe for children.